 Many other indoor varieties of palms are not fan palms.
 Some houseplants also look like fan palms without being palms at all.
 Here are a few examples:

-- Ponytail Palm—Another imposter, this “palm” is a succulent.
-It may nonetheless evoke the same relaxed feeling that palm trees do.
+Another imposter, this “palm” is a succulent.
+So, it may nonetheless evoke the same relaxed feeling that palm trees do.

 Keep your eyes open for palms (and palm imposters) to add to your home.
 Research their care requirements carefully; some palm genera are widespread.